 My New York State License Has Been Suspended!
 What Do I do?

 There are many reasons why your license might have been suspended.
-The process of reinstating it will differ slightly depending on what caused the suspension.
-If your license is suspended, the New York State Department of Motor Vehicles (DMV) will mail you a notice (an “order”).
+The process of reinstating it will differ depending on what caused the suspension.
+If your license is suspended, generally, the New York State Department of Motor Vehicles (DMV) will mail you a notice (an “Order”).
 It will be sent to the address of record found on your license.
-This notice will provide you with additional information about whether the time period for your suspension is definite or indefinite.
+This notice will provide you with additional information about whether the time-period for your suspension is definite or indefinite.

 Definite Suspensions